-The following table shows the initial public offering price per share and total underwriting discount that we will pay to the underwriters and the proceeds we will receive before expenses.
+The following table shows the initial public offering price per share and total underwriting discount that we will pay to the underwriters and the proceeds we and the selling shareholder will receive before expenses.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares of common stock.